 The impact of the development on Listed Buildings and non-designated heritage assets is considered in the detailed comments of the conservation officer above.
-The case officer is in agreement with the conclusion that the development would preserve (i.e. to do "no harm to") heritage assets in accordance with policy S57 of the Central Lincolnshire Local Plan.
+There is no reason to depart from his conclusion that the development would preserve (i.e. to do "no harm to") heritage assets in accordance with policy S57 of the Central Lincolnshire Local Plan.
 It would also be in accordance with policies 5 and 7 of the Neighbourhood Plan and the requirements set out by Section 66 and 72 of the Planning (Listed Buildings and Conservations Act) 1990.
 This would be subject to the conditions agreed by the conservation officer.